airbr/webdev-jeopardy/readme.md

 A trimmed down and spruced up version of the game to celebrate 8 years in the industry.

+* Added a new line of questions
-Upgraded Bootstrap to v5.3.3
+* Upgraded Bootstrap to v5.3.3
-JQuery to 3.7.1
+* Upgraded JQuery to 3.7.1

 ### Previous: Web Dev Jeopardy by Morgan Murrah - v4.0